Headstrong (Trapt song)

-"Headstrong" is the first single released by the American rock band Trapt from their 2002 debut album Trapt.
-It reached No. 1 on the US Billboard Mainstream Rock and Modern Rock Tracks charts and No. 16 on the Billboard Hot 100.
+"Headstrong" is the first single released by the American rock band Trapt from their 2002 debut album, Trapt.
+It reached No. 1 on the US Billboard Mainstream Rock Tracks and Modern Rock Tracks charts and No. 16 on the Billboard Hot 100.
 It crossed over to mainstream pop radio, peaking at No. 4 on the Billboard Mainstream Top 40.
 The song also won two Billboard Music Awards in 2003 for "Best Modern Rock Track" and "Best Rock Track".

 Billboard rated "Headstrong" the No. 1 modern rock and mainstream rock song of 2003.
 In September 2023, for the 35th anniversary of Modern Rock Tracks (which had been renamed to Alternative Airplay), Billboard ranked the song at No. 60 on its list of the 100 most successful songs in the chart's history.
-In 2018, an official poll by Ultimate Guitar saw the site's users rate "Headstrong" as having the fourth-worst riff of all time.
+In 2018, an official poll by Ultimate Guitar saw the site's users rate "Headstrong" as having the fourth-worst riff of all-time.
+Graham Hartmann of Metal Injection referred to the track as "Trapt's one song" and "essential divorced dad rock".